murapadev/murapa96.github.io/src/content/post/day-1-hugging-face.md

 tags: ["Hugging Face", "AI", "Introduction", "Tutorial"]
 ---

-Below is an in‐depth tutorial written in English that will guide you through getting started with Hugging Face in Python.

----

 # Getting Started with Hugging Face in Python

 This tutorial will introduce you to the Hugging Face ecosystem, focusing on the [Transformers](https://huggingface.co/transformers/) library.
 We’ll cover setting up your environment, installing the necessary libraries, and running your very first example using a pre-trained model.